 An employer is obliged under Health and Safety legislation to assess the risks of their employees suffering from a Repetitive Strain Injury.
 One of our expert personal injury lawyers will determine:

-We want to help you overcome the injuries and difficulties you face by making a meticulous and effective repetitive strain injury claim on your behalf.
+We are here to help you get compensation for the injuries and losses that you have sustained by bringing a highly professional, efficient and effective repetitive strain injury claim on your behalf.

 Call us on 08000 93 00 94 to discuss your claim with one of our advisors, or complete an enquiry form online and we'll call you back.
 If you're worried about legal fees, don't be.
 Claims are normally dealt with under a no win no fee arrangement, so if your claim doesn't succeed you won't pay for our work.